fortran-lang/fpm-docs/pages/design/index.md

 # Design documents

 :::{note}
-This section contains the resources around the design of the Fortran package manager (fpm).
+This section contains the resources around the design of the Fortran Package Manager (fpm).
 :::

 Fortran Package Manager (fpm) is a package manager and build system for Fortran.